 These results were further validated in the Phase IIa Io and Phase IIb Europa studies that included a total of 72 patients (30, 31).
 In the single-arm open-label trial, Io, TP-03 was effective at achieving collarette cure in 72 percent and mite eradication in 78 percent of patients at day 42.
 The randomized vehicle-controlled Europa study achieved statistically significant results for collarette cure in 80 percent of participants on TP-03 compared to 16 percent on vehicle (p<.001) at day 42, and mite eradication in 73 percent of participants on TP-03 compared to 21 percent on vehicle (p=.003) at day 42.
 TP-03 was well tolerated and there were no reports of serious adverse events or treatment discontinuations due to adverse events in either study.
 Participants in Europa rated the eye drops as “neither comfortable nor uncomfortable,” “comfortable,” or “very comfortable” 87 percent of the time.

-Tarsus is now evaluating TP-03 in two pivotal registration trials, Saturn-1 and Saturn-2, the former of which is underway (30).
+Tarsus is now evaluating TP-03 in two pivotal registration trials, Saturn-1 and Saturn-2, the former of which has completed enrollment and the latter of which will begin in Q2 of 2021 (30).
 The company expects the data will support the potential submission of an NDA for TP-03 for the treatment of Demodex blepharitis, meaning that TP-03 has the potential to be the first FDA-approved therapeutic for this purpose.